From Theoretically Sober to Chromatically Sassy:

-The first half of each day will be dedicated to sackbut techniques and performance practice.
-The first hour will consist of playing sessions in mixed groups of sackbuts and double reeds.
-Selections from all three sources listed above will be provided in both original and modern notation, though a strong emphasis will be placed on working from the original notation, as was begun in the fall.
-This will allow us to see the music in a new light and leave us faced with the musical and theoretical decisions that would have confronted Renaissance musicians .
+Afternoons and evenings will consist of playing sessions in mixed groups of sackbuts and double reeds.
+Selections from all the sources will be provided in both original and modern notation, though a strong emphasis will be placed on working from the original notation.
+This will allow us to see the music as our Renaissance compatriots did, and leave us faced with the same musical and theoretical decisions that they would have confronted.

 We hope you can join us in this exploration and celebration of inventive composition!